 If you’re thinking about purchasing swimming pool heating equipment and have researched products already, you may have come across information and advertisements about solar swimming pool covers.
-Many Swimming Pool Heat Pump vendors usually will recommend a solar cover to their customers because they know that the cover will provide a lot of value to swimming pool owners.
+Many pool supply stores that sell Heat Pumps usually will recommend a solar cover to their customers because they know that the cover will provide a lot of value to swimming pool owners.
 Read further where we discuss the basics of solar covers and benefits can offer pool owners like yourself.

 What is a Solar Pool Cover?

 A solar pool cover, also known as a solar pool blanket, is typically a large sheet of plastic that resembles bubble wrap and sits on top of your inground pool.
 There are many options when purchasing a solar cover such as colors, sizes, and thickness available to consumers.